Dungka!

 "Dungka!" (stylized in all uppercase) is a song recorded by the Filipino boy band SB19 for their third extended play (EP), Simula at Wakas (2025).
 The band's leader, Pablo, wrote the song and co-produced it with his brother Joshua Daniel Nase.
 It is an pop diss track aimed at haters, with lyrics demanding them to leave, uttering the phrase "doon ka" (lit. 'go over there').
 "Dungka!" is listed as the sixth track on the EP, which Sony Music Philippines released on April 25, 2025.

 "Dungka!" received favorable reviews from music critics, who complimented Pablo's songwriting and his use of wordplay.
 The song was an entry to record charts; it peaked at number 21 on the Philippines Hot 100 and number 7 on Billboard's World Digital Song Sales.
 The accompanying music video, directed by Kerbs Balagtas, featured Filipino culture and depicted the band in the streets showing allegiance to their community while opposing an antagonist who threatened the locals.
-SB19 promoted the song with live performances, including during their appearance on It's Showtime, and included it on the set list of their Simula at Wakas World Tour (2025).
-"Dungka!" won two Filipino Music Awards, including one for Pop Song of the Year.
+SB19 promoted the song with live performances and included it on the set list of their Simula at Wakas World Tour (2025).
+"Dungka!" received multiple accolades, including a Filipino Music Award for Pop Song of the Year.